Climate Restoration with Iron Salt Aerosol (ISA)

-The purpose of this summary is to highlight the looming dangers of today’s worsening conditions leading to a hothouse Earth, and provide an overview of the mechanisms by which an enhanced Iron Salt Aerosol program could contribute to restoring Earth’s climate.
+The purpose of this summary is to highlight the looming dangers of today’s worsening conditions leading to a hothouse Earth, and provide an overview of the mechanisms by which an enhanced Iron Salt Aerosol program could make a major contribution to restoring Earth’s climate.
 Key concerns are then addressed, and finally areas needing further research are listed.
 Since Iron Salt Aerosol processes encompass numerous disciplines – atmospheric chemistry, physics, biology, oceanography, geology and others – few people can fully understand all the details, and so each process is described below with most of the scientific detail omitted.
-For more comprehensive details see: https://www.earth-syst-dynam.net/8/1/2017 A Technical Q&A follows at the end.
+Links to Technical Q&As follow at the end.
+For comprehensive details see (hard to read for non scientists) seminal, peer reviewed paper: https://www.earth-syst-dynam.net/8/1/2017

 Hothouse Earth Cycle

 Unfortunately, warming conditions are currently amplifying each other at the poles, especially the Arctic.
 This is weakening overturning ocean circulation, essential for healthy ocean life, leaving the oceans increasingly stratified.
 Severe ocean stratification and attendant loss of overturning circulation are widely thought to have been a major cause of past mass extinctions, including the End-Permian mass extinction 252 million years ago that wiped out 95% of all aquatic life.
 See current Hothouse Earth Cycle below.

 Iron Salt Aerosol processes